khatriadbhut/Image_denoising_project/README.md

 -->Illuminattion Smoothness Loss is to preserve the monotonicity relations between neighboring pixels, the illumination smoothness loss is added to each curve parameter map.

--->The spatial consistency loss encourages spatial coherence of the enhanced image by preserving the contrast between neighboring regions across the input image and its enhanced version.
+-->The spatial consistency loss encourages spatial coherence of the enhanced image by preserving the contrast between neighboring regions across the input image and its enhanced version

--->Structural Similarity Index (SSIM) Loss measures the similarity between two images based on luminance, contrast, and structure.

---> TV loss encourages spatial smoothness in images by penalizing the gradient differences between neighboring pixels.

 ```
 def color_constancy_loss(x):